-The Huffington Post reports that online lenders are currently the fastest-growing sector of the short-term loan lending market.
+The Huffington Post reports that online lenders, who don’t necessarily offer cash advance loans near you, are currently the fastest-growing sector of the short-term loan lending market.
 Online payday lenders comprise about one-third of the market.
 According to a Pew study, from 2006 to 2013, the online segment’s revenue tripled.
 It went from $1.3 billion to more than $4 billion.

 About the Operational Practices of Online Lenders

 Traditional banks use deposits to issue loans, but online lenders have avoided this practice.
 Instead, these lenders contact retail investors who are interested in funding loans, and they put them in touch with borrowers directly.
 In some cases, they extend the funds to borrowers personally, and then, they bundle a collection of loans into securities that are sold to investors.

 According to consumer groups, online lenders may pose a greater risk to struggling borrowers than storefront businesses do as they could lead consumers into more challenging financial situations.
 Jay Speer, the Virginia Poverty Law Center’s executive director, said, “They loan to people not even caring whether they can pay the whole thing off.”

 Tom Feltner, an expert at the Consumer Federation of America, said, “Borrowers online have a dizzying amount of choices for payday loans.”
 He went on to say, “One of the biggest concerns is that those loans are not all regulated.
 They don’t always comply with consumer protection laws in the states where they operate.”
 Along with offering traditional payday loans, online lenders are also starting to offer installment loans.
 With this funding option, consumers have extended repayment terms, so they could be in debt longer.

 Other Risks of Requesting Online Payday Loans